 DM: Well, I answered this on the webinar and spoke about technology limitations when it came to making a book in 1993, but I want to provide another answer here.
 I think one of the most common obstacles for people, including me, is keeping organized with my images.
 Most of us are using digital cameras which allow us to compile massive amounts of imagery, and unless we develop a good, efficient workflow we won’t have our work ready to print when the time comes.
 So, determine your system and stick to it.

-10 ) Dan, what was the biggest bookmaking mistake you’ve made?
+9) Dan, what’s the biggest book-making mistake you’ve made?

 DM: Where do I start?
 Let me take a different tack.
 My biggest mistake getting started was doing what I thought I was supposed to do and not what I truly wanted to do.
 “You need to make a monograph.”
 “You need to create the largest book you can afford.”
 “You need a serious author to write the forward.”
 This is what history told me to do, what I learned in school, but this wasn’t who I was as a bookmaker.
 Still isn’t.
 I needed to learn how to be me.